KonradHoeffner/tempoguide/index.md

 Before the Grief ban, graveyard hate from hand was bad due to Grief but I often get my Grafdigger’s Cage bounced by Brazen Borrower or killed by Engineered Explosives and lose anyways.
 Since the Grief ban your hand is a bit safer so cards like Surgical Extraction and maybe even Faerie Macabre should be better now.
 It’s also super hard to win two games in a row on the play and draw, so having mainboard grave hate like Nihil Spellbomb really helps.

+Minyafriend:

+> Identify what kind of UB Reanimator you are playing against.
+> Do they have push main, Inquisition of Kozilek in the sideboard, they go harder on combo, no midrange plan other than Tamiyo, no Bowmasters?
+> Are there Murktides and Barrowgoyfs main?
+Then it's midrange with I-win-button.
+> Stifles and murktides main indicate tempo/combo.
+> Voidwalkers main usually read as UB reanimator, probably midrange sideboard plan.
+> Are they a Wasteland version?
+> Definitely heavily recommend looking up opponents in challenges to see what style they are known for and make decisions accordingly.
+> This deck has ALOT of options to build around.
+> I don't recommend siding out Force of Will even with Dauthi Voidwalkers.

 #### Sideboarding:

 <mtg-card name="Grafdigger's Cage"/>